The Zouave statue is the most famous feature on Pont de l’Alma, as it serves to monitor the floods of the Seine.

 The Alma Bridge was rebuilt in 1974 as it had become too narrow and unstable.

-The statues were transferred to other locations with the exception of the Zouave, which was placed on the bridge’s single pier.
+The statues were transferred to other locations except the Zouave, which was placed on the new bridge’s single pier.

-This statue represents André-Louis Gody (1828-1896), a veteran of the Napoleonic wars who was born in Gravelines in Northern France.
+A veteran of the Napoleonic wars, he was born in Gravelines in Northern France.

-The Zouave statue traditionally serves as an unofficial standard to indicate the rise in the water level of the Seine.
+The Zouave statue traditionally serves as an unofficial standard in order to indicate the rise in the water level of the Seine.

-The second historical flood occurred in 1955 when the Seine rose by 7.30m and in 1955 (7.12 m) and immersed the statue up to the waist.
+Paris saw other major floods in 1924 when the Seine rose by 7.30m and in 1955 (7.12 m) and immersed the statue up to the waist.

 On December 27, 2010 the river overflowed its bed once more (by 3.78 m).

-It reached the feet of the statue, causing major chaos in Paris, as the river banks and the Metro (underground) were closed to traffic.
+It reached the feet of the statue, causing major chaos in Paris; the river banks and the Metro (underground) were indeed closed to traffic.